Expert Guide to Home Care Marketing

 The first step toward growth is to move back from a list of disconnected survival tactics toward more strategic leadership.
 That means bringing the big picture back in focus and creating plans that connect the opportunities and the challenges.
 For most home care and home health agencies, the big picture includes at least four key considerations.
 See which ones you find true in your setting:

-- The opportunities continue to grow with 10,000 baby boomers turning 65 every day.
+- The opportunities in the home care industry continue to grow with 10,000 baby boomers turning 65 every day.

 - Recruiting and hiring caregivers and health providers is a continuing challenge, with low unemployment rates and a shortage of qualified people to hire.